 Clinical Trials and Publications

-Our e-treatment platform SciMedOne has been evaluated in several clinical trials with positive results.
+Our digital therapeutics have been evaluated in several clinical trials with positive results.

 The HealthyMoms Trial to Promote Healthy Gestational Weight Gain (Status: Recruiting)